ese9/SwiftUnityPatching/README.md

 3. Update AppDelegate.swift and other files with logic you want (see sample code in [demo](https://github.com/ese9/SwiftUnityPatching/tree/master/ios-demo-project/DemoProject))

 ### Unity
-Copy this [post build script](https://github.com/ese9/SwiftUnityPatching/blob/master/unity-demo-project/Assets/SwiftPatching/Editor/XcodePostBuild.cs) to your Unity project's Assets folder.
+1. Copy this [post build script](https://github.com/ese9/SwiftUnityPatching/blob/master/unity-demo-project/Assets/SwiftPatching/Editor/XcodePostBuild.cs) to your Unity project's Assets folder.
 Put anywhere you like but since this is an editor script, Unity requires it to be under a folder named Editor.
-Build project and select XCode project for patching after that.
+2. Build project and select XCode project for patching after that.

+### Notes
-You no need to patch it every time after unity build.
+- No need to patch it every time after unity build.
 Just chose the same folder for unity build and XCode project will automatically update
+- XCode build can fail first time.
+Press `cmnd + shift + K` and run build again.